pmean/build-website/text/03/bar-pie-charts.md

 $^2$ yearly cost.
 This cost will vary based on the size of the pet.

 This table is a lot easier to look at.
-You might notice a few new patterns that weren\'t so obvious before.
+You might notice a few new patterns that weren't so obvious before.

 - Birds, dogs, and cats all have about the same initial cost, but cats have far smaller yearly costs.
 - Lizards and snakes may not cost a lot at first, but they are expensive to feed.
-- Fish don\'t cost that much to buy and to feed, but have a lot of miscellaneous costs, probably due to aquarium upkeep.
+- Fish don't cost that much to buy and to feed, but have a lot of miscellaneous costs, probably due to aquarium upkeep.

 You will probably notice other interesting patterns.